 Designed in 1929, the Del-Teet Building reflects Capitol Hill’s early reputation as an art and design hub.
 The owner wanted to convert its commercial purpose to multi-family residential use without losing the building’s original character.
 The solution was to set a new structure inside the original shell, resulting in mixed-use project that preserved all aspects of the original building expression and form able to accommodate the future needs of the neighborhood.

-The adaptive reuse of Hollywood Lofts is more than a basic transformation – it exemplifies how thoughtful design can give new purpose to historic buildings.
-The 24-unit building has a prominent position in the bustling Broadway commercial district with enviable proximity to Cal Anderson Park, Seattle Central Community College, and the new Capitol Hill light rail station.
+The adaptive reuse of Hollywood Lofts is more than a basic transformation of an underutilized building – it exemplifies how thoughtful design can give new purpose to historic buildings.
+The 24-unit building has a prominent position in the bustling Broadway commercial district with proximity to Cal Anderson Park, Seattle Central Community College, and the new Capitol Hill light rail station.